 The longnose gar has no major predators due to its heavy armor of hard, thick scales.
 It may be preyed upon by fish-eating birds such as ospreys.

 Spawning occurs in May to June in shallow, weedy fresh waters.
 Several males often approach one female, who eventually settles on a spawning area.
 The female lays large, sticky, green eggs that are extremely poisonous to humans, animals and birds.
 Females can lay 30,000 eggs per year.
 After laying eggs, both parents leave the nursery area; they do not care for their eggs.
 If the female lays her eggs in another fish’s nest, that fish may care for the gar eggs in addition to its own.
-Males mature at 3-4 years old, while females mature at 6 years old.
+Males mature at 3 to 4 years old, while females mature at 6 years old.
 Longnose gar can live up to 20 years.